bradrn/brassica/docs/Reference.md

 An **extra graphemes** declaration takes the form of `extra` followed by a list of graphemes.
-It defines a list of graphemes which are not part of any category (and hence not mentioned in any category definition block), but nonetheless should never be replaced by U+FFFF by any category definition block.
+It defines a list of graphemes which are not part of any category (and hence not mentioned in any category definition block), but nonetheless should never be replaced by U+FFFD by any category definition block.
 Each `extra` declaration overwrites any previous one.

 (See [category definition blocks](#category-definition-block) for further details.)